efea-umich/cse-593/main-project/project.typ

 // The Discussion should contain the implications of your findings for the future iterations of your design, including potential solutions to the severe usability issues identified.
 The survey results show that text entry is not a priority for smartwatch users.
 The small screen size is the limiting factor in making text entry viable.
 Even though users may be comfortable typing on a smartphone, that skill cannot directly translate to a screen many times smaller.

 The most frequent requests to improve text entry involved minimizing the number of keystrokes required to type a message.
 Predictive text and autocorrect could significantly speed up typing speeds by allowing less precise inputs to still be interpreted correctly.
 Due to the small screen users, the survey also indicates that users might want to see a reduction in the number of interactions required to complete the same tasks on a smartwatch.
-This highlights an usability challenge: while smartwatches offer convenience and accessibility, their small screen size and limited input methods often lead to cumbersome navigation and excessive touch interactions.
+This highlights a usability challenge: while smartwatches offer convenience and accessibility, their small screen size and limited input methods often lead to cumbersome navigation and excessive touch interactions.

 Our aggregated findings from Contextual Inquiry deepen the perspective gained from our previous survey by illustrating the granular breakdowns people face when typing on a tiny watch interface.
 Participants across different ages and backgrounds echoed the view that the watch is best suited for quick glances or short messages, with complex text tasks delegated to a phone.
 This pattern matches our earlier hypothesis that small screens alone do not explain why text-entry is so marginal; rather, usability gaps — like a lack of quick edit options or a reliable predictive engine — exacerbate the difficulty.

-We now see a narrower focus forming around features that support short, context-specific messages in a more controlled manner.
+We found a narrower focus forming around features that support short, context-specific messages in a more controlled manner.
 The emphasis on confirmations, immediate error correction, and discreet input suggests an urgent need to refine the watch's interplay between automatic suggestions and manual editing.

 Throughout our design process, we experimented with many different methods of error correction to address the above concerns.
 However, our critiques on each design reinforced the idea that the form-factor of a smartwatch is generally unsuitable to allow for quick and precise corrections for arbitrary errors.
-As a result, in our final design, we shifted our focus from making errors easily fixable to preventing errors in the first place.
+As a result, in our final paper-prototype design, we shifted our focus from making errors easily fixable to preventing errors in the first place.
 This allows us to address our users' concerns regarding errors while creating designs that are feasible and user-friendly.

-Additionally, our design critiques suggested that simpler designs that focused around efficiency and accuracy were the most universally liked designs.
-As a result, we picked two designs that we agreed possessed these qualities, and iterated upon them to derive our final design.
-The critique process resulted in a final design that we believe will produce a product that addresses user concerns in the most effective way.
+Our design critiques suggested that simpler designs that focused around efficiency and accuracy were the most universally liked designs.
+As a result, we picked two designs that we agreed possessed these qualities, and iterated upon them to derive our final paper-prototype design.
+The critique process resulted in a final paper-prototype design that we believe will produce a product that addresses user concerns in the most effective way.

+User testing and heuristic evaluation revealed several gaps in our initial prototype, including core features such as back buttons and special character entry.
+In the next iteration of our prototype, we must include these core features that users expect of any keyboard.
+We also discovered that many users requested that our design give an indication of its activation to increase transparency.
+The simplified user testing results showed how our design language, particularly with suggested reply buttons and the need to swipe up to access the keyboard, needs significant improvement.
+We can utilize motion and animations in our design components in the high fidelity prototype to make these functions clearer.

 = Conclusion and Future Work
 // What is the takeaway of this project?
 Were there any parts of the project that you did not include in the scope of this project?
 Here is where you will discuss how the current assignment will inform the rest of your project.
 For example, in Assignment 1, how will the results of your survey influence the future steps in understanding context of use?
 Feel free to use your creativity to suggest new research directions, designs---but these suggestions must be supported by the findings of your study